 Each district has a volunteer ticket coordinator, who works with the Provincial Raffle Coordinator, Terrie Barkshire to distribute and track raffle tickets.

 Failure to hand in your raffle tickets by April 1st will result in disqualification from the Provincial Finals.
+See more details on our Raffle page.

 Full Western attire is mandatory and must be worn one hour prior to rodeo time until one hour after the rodeo has ended.